 Center for Preventive Cardiology

-Recognized as a leader in cardiac care, the University of Maryland Heart Center offers a prevention and rehabilitation program dedicated to a patient's overall heart health.
+Recognized as a leader in cardiac care, the University of Maryland Heart Center offers a prevention and program dedicated to a patient's overall heart health.

 If you have a family history of heart disease, are concerned about high cholesterol, high blood pressure, diabetes, smoking and other cardiovascular risks, or if you are recovering from a heart attack or surgery, you can benefit from the Heart Center's Preventive Cardiology program.